 Turbine Flow Meters

 The turbine meter can have an accuracy of 0.5% of the reading.
 It is a very accurate meter and can be used for clean liquids and viscous liquids up to 100 centistokes.
 A minimum of 10 pipe diameters of straight pipe on the inlet is required.
 The most common outputs are a sine wave or squarewave frequency but signal conditioners can be mounted on top for analog outputs and explosion proof classifications.
-The meters consists of a multi-bladed rotor mounted at right angles to the flow and suspended in the fluid stream on a free-running bearing.
+This mechanical meters consists of a multi-bladed rotor mounted at right angles to the flow and suspended in the fluid stream on a free-running bearing.

 One of the most popular cost effective flowmeters for water or water like fluids.
 Many are offered with flow fittings or insertions styles.
 These meters like the turbine meter require a minimum of 10 pipe diameters of straight pipe on the inlet and 5 on the outlet.
 Chemical compatibility should be verified when not using water.
 Sine wave and Squarewave pulse outputs are typical but transmitters are available for integral or panel mounting.
 The rotor of the paddlewheel sensor is perpendicular to the flow and contact only a limited cross section of the flow.